JNYH/Face_Recognition/README.md

 ## Face recognition with OpenCV, Python, and deep learning
 Source: https://pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/

 In this tutorial, I have learnt how to perform facial recognition using OpenCV, Python, and deep learning.
-I started with a brief discussion of how deep learning-based facial recognition works, including the concept of “deep metric learning.”
+I started with a brief discussion of how deep learning-based facial recognition works, including the concept of “deep metric learning”.
 From there, I installed the libraries needed to perform face recognition.
 Finally, I implemented face recognition for both still images and video streams (such as webcam and video files).
 As discovered, the face recognition implementation will be capable of running in real-time.

 ![image](https://user-images.githubusercontent.com/52286325/175816746-c0fd0fa4-fec6-4fa5-a664-2ad466c6fee2.png)